-Historically, Action Plans have only been required to designate RRS for roadway and vehicle facilities, largely with the intent to monitor delay and congestion.
-Only a few nonroadway RRS were designated anywhere in the county.
-However, with the understanding that the future of transportation planning requires a holistic approach and consideration of shared mobility, this updated Action Plan includes designation of RRS and active transportation as well as vehicles.
+Historically, Action Plans have only been required to designate Routes of Regional SignificanceRRS for roadway and vehicle facilities, largely with the intent to monitor delay and congestion.
+Only a few non-roadway Routes of Regional SignificanceRRS were designated anywhere in the c-ounty.
+However, with the understanding that the future of transportation planning requires a holistic approach and consideration of shared mobility, this updated Action Plan includes designation of Routes of Regional Significance for transit facilitiesRRS and active transportation as well as vehicles.

-Multimodal Corridor Maps of RRS
+Multimodal Corridor Maps of Routes of Regional Significance RRS

-To characterize the multimodal nature of RRS, CCTA has worked with WCCTAC and the other RTPCs to develop a series of multimodal corridor maps to show five different transportation modes on a single map (bus, rail, bicycle, freeway, and surface roadway).
-The maps are intended to illustrate the multimodal nature of the transportation network and that multiple facilities exist in any given transportation corridor.
+In order to To characterize the multimodal nature of Routes of Regional SignificanceRRS, CCTA has worked with WCCTAC and the other RTPCs to develop a series of multimodal corridor maps to show five different transportation modes on a single map (bus, rail, bikebicycle, freeway, and surface roadway).
+The maps are intended to illustrate the multimodal nature of the transportation network and to show that multiple facilities exist in any given transportation corridor.
 The maps are not intended to be exact, but to show travel corridors within the multimodal transportation network.
 The West County Multimodal Corridor Map is shown in Figure 4-1.